openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/web/cj-web-page-loading-with-web-components.md

 ## Loading Network Pages

 Developers can specify the default network page to load when creating a Web component.
-After the default page is loaded, if developers need to change the displayed network page, they can load the specified webpage by calling the `loadUrl()` interface.
-The first parameter variable `src` of the Web component cannot be dynamically changed via state variables (e.g., `@State`).
-If modification is required, reload it using `loadUrl()`.
+The first parameter variable `src` of the [Web component](../../../API_Reference/source_en/arkui-cj/cj-web-web.md#web) cannot be dynamically changed using state variables (e.g., `@State`).

 In the following example, after the Web component loads the "www.example.com" page, developers can use the `loadUrl` interface to change the displayed page to "www.example1.com".